Recent dementia diagnosis

 If you have just been diagnosed with dementia, you may be worried and unable to take everything in.
 Give yourself a little time to adjust.
 It might help to talk it through with family and friends.

-It’s important to know that you are not alone – about 900,000 people in the UK have dementia.
+It’s important to know that you are not alone – there is estimated to be over 950,000 people in the UK living with dementia.
 It’s possible to live well with dementia and there is support available for you and your family.

 Bracknell Forest Community Mental Health Team for Older Adults (CMHTOA) has services to support you and your family members throughout your journey with dementia.
 These include: